theztefan/ghas-metrics-report/README.md

 The report will include the following metrics for Dependabot, Code Scanning and Secret scanning:

 - Open alerts
-- Fixed alerts in the past X days
+- Fixed alerts in the past X days _(X is the frequency of the report)_
 - Total MTTR (Mean Time To Remediate)
+- Total MTTD (Mean Time To Detect) for Code Scanning and Secret Scanning

 ## Usage